tsutsui/netbsd-vm/README.md

 The code is shared from the host to the VM via `rsync` by default, you can choose to use to `sshfs` share code instead.

+The default netbsd-vm doesn't contain xbase and xcomp binaries.
+If you want to build X11 applications, please set `xsets` to `yes` to fetch and extract xbase and xcomp sets.

 ```